DFE-Digital/get-into-teaching-app/app/views/content/international-qualified-teacher-status.md

 * you are already a teacher, and would benefit from a professional teaching qualification allowing you to teach in all schools in England

 ## Apply for iQTS, step by step

-### 3. Choose your iQTS teacher training provider

-iQTS is currently offered by the following training providers:

-* list to come

-Over time, iQTS will become more widely available.
-To be kept informed about new iQTS training providers, regions and placement schools, please contact us at iqts.pilot@education.gov.uk.

-All iQTS training providers offer:

-* 1 academic year of training, including at least 120 days in a placement school and further academic tuition delivered using remote working technology or in person

-* teaching and assessment from an experienced, UK government-approved English teacher training provider

-* face-to-face mentoring at your placement school

-* regular feedback and rigorous quality control

-To learn more, visit participating iQTS training provider websites.

-#### Your placement school

-Some iQTS training providers will be able to match you with a placement school in your region.
-However, others will ask you to find a school as a condition of entry to their course.
-For more info, check participating iQTS training provider websites.

-### 4. Apply

-To apply for iQTS, visit [participating iQTS training provider websites](#choose-your-iQTS-teacher-training-provider), where you’ll be able to complete your application.

-### 5. Complete your training

-Your iQTS provider will assess you throughout your training to check you meet iQTS [Teachers’ Standards](https://www.gov.uk/government/publications/international-qualified-teacher-status-teachers-standards#:~:text=The%20iQTS%20Teachers'%20Standards%20define,for%20application%20in%20international%20contexts.).
-Passing your training provider's assessment gives you international qualified teacher status.
-If you wish, you can then apply to England's Department for Education for qualified teacher status (QTS).
-You can apply for QTS even if you don’t want to teach in England.

-### 6. Next steps for candidates wishing to teach in England

-#### Apply for QTS

-When you have successfully completed your iQTS training, you can apply to England’s Department for Education for QTS.
-You can do this without further fees or training.

-#### Apply for your teaching job and visa

-You can apply for teaching jobs in England using the [Teaching Vacancies](https://teaching-vacancies.service.gov.uk/) service.

-To work in England you’ll also need a visa.
-You will usually need to find a job before you apply for a visa.
-[Learn more about applying for the correct visa to teach in England](https://www.gov.uk/government/publications/teach-in-england-if-you-qualified-outside-the-uk/teach-in-england-if-you-qualified-outside-the-uk#visas-and-immigration).

-#### Complete your induction

-As a newly qualified teacher, you’ll find some schools in England will require you to complete a 2-year induction period.
-During this time you’ll work and earn a salary as a teacher, and be assessed as part of DfE’s [Early Career Framework](https://www.gov.uk/government/publications/early-career-framework).
-You’ll be expected to show you meet English [Teachers’ Standards](https://www.gov.uk/government/publications/teachers-standards) and you’ll also benefit from training and mentoring.

-You can complete your induction in a relevant school in England (see [Induction for early career teachers (England), para 2.1](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/972316/Statutory_Induction_Guidance_2021_final__002_____1___1_.pdf)) or a [DfE-accredited British School Overseas](https://www.gov.uk/government/publications/apply-for-qualified-teacher-status-qts-if-you-teach-outside-the-uk/routes-to-qualified-teacher-status-qts-for-teachers-and-those-with-teaching-experience-outside-the-uk#stat).